siddhartha-chandra/siddhartha-chandra.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:  mindful expression, seasoned with creativity & humor

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p> Lucknow | Mumbai </p>
+    <p> NYC | Santa Clara </p>
+    <p> Chandigarh | Delhi </p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi There!
+My name is **Siddhartha Chandra** and you've landed on the space where I house my projects, blogs and thoughts on topics that matter to me.

+I've been a technologist for more than a decade.
+My education and work journey has been divided between India and the US.
+From the former, I have learnt to be resourceful, work well in competitive environments and be driven to solve problems.
+The latter has helped me understand and appreciate brevity, listen intently and ask better questions.
+My experiences have equipped me with a mindset essential for thriving in multi-cultural settings and solving problems across a diverse breadth of areas.

+I love to sing, run long distance races and enjoy playing board-games & outdoor sports.
+Capturing Nature & People portraits is something I find deeply satisfying.

+and I'm always on the lookout for solving collective pain-points using technology.